dlodola/public/docs/_posts/2021-03-17-how-to-draw-limestones-in-python.md

 notebook: 1-limestone-hatch
 ---

-Matplotlib offers tantalizing [hatching](https://matplotlib.org/stable/gallery/shapes_and_collections/hatch_demo.html) options that will sadly leave most geologists a little frustrated.
+Matplotlib offers tantalizing [hatching](https://matplotlib.org/stable/gallery/shapes_and_collections/hatch_demo.html) options that will sadly leave most geologists asking for more.
 It's a bit like pattern fills in Excel - so much potential until you actually try and use it to make satisfying lithology logs.

 Unlike Excel however, you can customize Matplotlib's hatch function to your heart's content.
 I show an example here of how to create a standard limestone pattern, but the methodology can be generalized to created pretty much any lithology pattern you want.